FlorantePascual/node-email-sms/README.md

 6. Emergency Notification
 7. Marketing Promotions and more

+A basic OpenAI Proxy is included here for chatbots communicating directly to OpenAI instead of sharing API keys (and messages) to bot service middlemen.

 ## Solution Advantage
 ### IT Dollar Economics
 For majority of chatbot use-cases, this integration solution eliminates the need for costly integration subscriptions and messaging costs.
 It also reduces the number of moving parts improving reliability of your AI-powered solution.
 ### Automatic Scaling
-When the number of requests increases, Firebase Cloud Functions automatically allocates more resources to handle the load.
+When the number of requests increases, the platform automatically allocates more resources to handle the load.
 This means that as your app grows in popularity or experiences usage spikes, the functions will scale up to meet the demand without requiring manual intervention.
 Conversely, it scales down as the demand decreases.

 ## Introduction

 This project contains a Firebase Cloud Function that has the following endpoints:
 - **/sendEmail** - sends emails using `nodemailer` and SMTP.
 It's designed to receive a POST request with a payload containing `name`, `email`, and `message`, and then sends this data by email to a predefined email account.
 - **/sendText** - sends SMS text messages using Twilio through a POST request with a payload containing `phoneNumber` and `smsMessage`
+- **/openaiProxy** - a basic endpoint for communicating directly to OpenAI without sharing your API key to bot service providers.

 ## Prerequisites

 - Node.js
 - A Firebase project
+- Firebase CLI
 - SMTP server credentials (from your email provider)
 - Twilio account and phone number
-- Firebase CLI
+- OpenAI API key (if using openaiProxy endpoint)

 ## Getting Started